skerkour/kerkour.com/content/subscribe.md

 <small>
 I hate spam even more than you do.
-I'll never share your email and you can unsubscribe at any time.
-Also there is no tracking or ads.
+I'll never share your email, and you can unsubscribe at any time.
+Also, there is no tracking or ads.
 </small>

 <br />